 Still in North Bay, enjoy a refreshing ride close to downtown alongside Lake Nipissing on the 12 km multi-use Kate Pace Way that links North Bay and Callander.
 City staff groom 3 km from Lee Park to Marshall Avenue, and the trail is popular so expect to find more hard-packed snow for your riding pleasure here.

 Bring it Up a Gear

 Newbies and intermediate riders will enjoy the variety found in the informal Horse Trails, also known as the Monastery Trails.
 If you travel these unmarked escarpment trails in an east-west direction, you’ll experience an easy to moderate ride, depending on how hard-packed the snow is from snowshoers and dog walkers.
-Riding north-south should bring you into your threshold heart rate zone if that’s what you are looking for.
+Riding the hilly north-south should bring you into your threshold heart rate zone if that’s what you are looking for.
 Give the Monastery Tower Loop at 4.5km loop a try or add on the Cedar Heights East extension for up to 11 km.